BrendelGroup/iLoci_SLB21/README.md

-This repository documents application of [AEGeAn](https://github.com/BrendelGroup/AEGeAn) code to derive, classify, and analyze genomic interval loci (iLoci) as described in the paper Lai, Standage, and Brendel (2020).
+This repository documents application of [AEGeAn](https://github.com/BrendelGroup/AEGeAn) code to derive, classify, and analyze genomic interval loci (iLoci) as described in the paper Standage, Lai, and Brendel (2021).
 Please refer to the
 [AEGeAn Installation](https://github.com/BrendelGroup/AEGeAn/blob/master/INSTALL.md)
 site for details on how to obtain the relevant software.